Bringing Beadworkers Together - 28th July to 5th August 2018

 Yarn bombing has become a very popular form of street art over the last few years, whereby knitters decorate their community by knitting around urban objects such as benches, bus shelters, fencing, trees etc. to create colourful displays.
 We think this is a wonderful way of celebrating creativity, although we are not suggesting that you take to the streets and bead everything in sight!
 But wouldn't it be wonderful to create a colourful display of beading that everyone can participate in?

 We would love to see your Bead Bombing ideas: please send us photos of your beaded chains so we can put them up on the website and encourage others to take part.
-You can get started on your beaded chains right now in preparation for National Beading Week or organise an event to coincide with NBW and get lots of beaders together making chains.
+You can get started on your beaded chains right now in preparation for International Beading Week or organise an event to coincide with IBW and get lots of beaders together making chains.

 Beaded Chain Links - Free Patterns